JoyofCodingLife/Team-Project-1/README.md

 ## About The Project
 This is our first project created as a team.
-The main task of the project was to design, build, and deploy a client-side web application that will use information from two 3rd party API.
+The main task of the project was to design, build, and deploy a client-side web application that will use information from two 3rd party APIs.

 ### Live URL
 https://korolyovalara.github.io/TeamProject-Marvel-Superhero-Locator/

 ### Team
 * [Aaron Au Yoong](https://github.com/aaronauyoong)
 * [Kate McColl](https://github.com/katemccoll)
 * [Korolyova Lara](https://github.com/KorolyovaLara)

 ## User Story
 **As an** avid Marvel fan or just Marvel-curious,